Rust-for-Linux/rust-for-linux.com/src/Contributing.md

     This way, you can get early design feedback before the actual patch submission later, and the discussion is focused on the given subsystem (rather than the prerequisites).

   - In general, the kernel does not allow to integrate code without users, but exceptions can potentially be made for Rust code to simplify the upstreaming process early on.
+That is, upstreaming some dependencies first so that it is easier to upstream expected in-tree users later on.
+However, note that this is not meant to be a way to justify upstreaming APIs that do not have agreed upon in-tree users.
+In particular, [out-of-tree modules](Out-of-tree-modules.md) do not constitute a user in this context.

     Please contact the Rust maintainers for help, especially if you find yourself with a lot of dependencies or patches for unrelated subsystems.

 ## Submitting patches